rbowsley/lamplighthelp/source/51-1-1_Basic_Training:_Introduction_and_Main_Menu.markdown

 > Script

 Hello everyone, this is Steve from Lamplight.
-Welcome to {{Lamplight}} basic training starting with introductions to the main menu, homepage and diary.
+Welcome to {{Lamplight}} basic training starting with introductions to the main menu, home page and diary.

 This short video is an introduction to the main menu and search function.